psycholinguistics2125/systematic_review/README.md

-# Systematic review: Language as a marker of PTSD, a systematic literature review
+# Language as a marker of PTSD, a systematic literature review

 Code for Systematic Literature review on language marker for PTSD.